datovy-edam/Edam.Data.Catalog/README.md

 # What is next?

-- Currently the enphasis is on the Windows platform and will keep advancing the libraries to that end.
+- Currently the emphasis is on the Windows platform and will keep advancing the libraries to that end.
 - As important, libraries to support the API Catalog services hopefully that will fully implment the same functionality as made available through the